tigersizer/cluster-test/stack2/README.md

 # cluster-test Stack2

+## Common Stack Information

+See the [stack1 version](../stack1/README.md) of this file for common information.

+## Stack2 Specifics

-The stuff needed for the second node in the clusters
+Specifics for the second node in the clusters: